Derecho-Project/derecho/objectstore/README.md

-# The Derecho Object Store
+# dPods: The Derecho Plain-Old-Data Store